Chapter 4:

 Isa 9:6

-For there has been a child born to us, there has been a son given to us; and the princely rule will come to be upon his shoulder.
-And his name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
+For a child has been born to us, a son has been given to us; and the rulership will come to rest on his shoulder.
+His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.

 Psalms 113:2, 3